Last Updated on

 Next, you can combine low-level light therapy with other treatments like vitamins and supplements for hair growth.
 You can also use hair loss shampoos or topical foams because there’s no conflict.
 And none of these laser treatments have adverse side effects.

-Finally, many of the laser hair growth device manufacturers recommend their own associated hair products.
-You might have faster results if you try their suggestions.
+Finally, many of the laser hair growth device manufacturers recommend their own associated hair device.
+You may have faster results if you try their suggestions.